What We Do and Do Not Fund

 Are staff members available to discuss projects prior to a letter of inquiry?

-We are a small staff and, in general, are unable to discuss individual projects prior to the submission of the letter of inquiry.
-Due to the high volume of proposals, we are also unable to provide customized feedback to applicants.
+We are a small staff and do not have capacity for conversations about individual project ideas prior to the submission of the letter of inquiry.
+We encourage you to review our Resources for Applicants and then to submit your LOI for consideration.
+Due to the high volume of proposals, we are also unable to provide customized feedback to applicants

 May an organization submit multiple applications?